Haltom City Building Permit FAQs

 - TDLR number if construction is a commercial project exceeding $50,000 in valuation.

-- Two sets of drawings on paper that is at least 8”x11” in size.
+- Three sets of drawings on paper that is at least 8”x11” in size.

 - Name & phone number of owner/general contractor doing the job.